ionides/531w20/pomp_prep/preparation.md

 ## Acknowledgments

-This material is shamelessly derived from [Aaron King's instructions for setting up an R environment for pomp](https://kingaa.github.io/sbied/prep/preparation.html).
-The main difference is that we will work on solving problems arising by ourselves before appealing to Aaron.
+This material leans heavily on Aaron King's instructions for [setting up an R environment for pomp](https://kingaa.github.io/sbied/prep/preparation.html).

 ------------------------------